Vander Apartments → Oslo Travel Guide → Where to stay in Oslo

 A calmer base between sightseeing blocks makes the trip feel easier.

-Kitchen freedom (Oslo becomes easier)
+Kitchen freedom (Oslo gets easier)

 Laundry for longer stays